bright/new-www/content/our-areas/pos-software-development.md

       design](/blog/payment-point-of-sale-design-ui-ux/) for fast, error-free
       actions—without unnecessary animations that slow down your operations.
     box_icon: /images/icon_pos_lp_data_driven_updatex2.png
-  - box_title: retail and sales data dashboards
+  - box_title: retail and sales data dashboards & reporting
     box_description: Which product bundles drive the most profit?
 What seasonal dish was the biggest hit?
-With **advanced reports**, businesses using your POS system will gain **insights into what drives their growth**.
+Attract and retain clients by harnessing the power of data.
+Our **POS development** services provide advanced analytics, giving businesses using your **custom point of sale** valuable insights into what drives their growth and success.
     box_icon: /images/icon_pos_lp_growthx2.png
   - box_title: cloud POS system
     box_description: From on-premise to cloud migration, **we handle the entire